Representation theory of Geigle-Lenzing complete intersections: Basic properties

 We have the following interpretation of our trichotomy in terms of ampleness.

-\begin{theorem} Let $\coh\X$ be a GL projective space. \begin{itemize} \item[(a)] $\X$ is Fano if and only if the automorphism $(-\w)$ of $\coh\X$ is ample. \item[(b)] $\X$ is anti-Fano if and only if the automorphism $(\w)$ of $\coh\X$ is ample. \item[(c)] $\X$ is Calabi-Yau if and only if $\DDD^{\bo}(\coh\X)$ is a fractionally Calabi-Yau triangulated category. \end{itemize} \end{theorem}
+\begin{corollary} Let $\coh\X$ be a GL projective space. \begin{itemize} \item[(a)] $\X$ is Fano if and only if the automorphism $(-\w)$ of $\coh\X$ is ample. \item[(b)] $\X$ is anti-Fano if and only if the automorphism $(\w)$ of $\coh\X$ is ample. \item[(c)] $\X$ is Calabi-Yau if and only if $\DDD^{\bo}(\coh\X)$ is a fractionally Calabi-Yau triangulated category. \end{itemize} \end{corollary}